Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: The BRRP Method

 \subsection{SVGD Reconstruction}

 Once we have retrieved our prior samples and computed our observed samples, we can perform optimization-based reconstruction with SVGD.
-Given both sets of samples and our prior definition from \Cref{eq:prior}, we have the following posterior distribution:
+Given both sets of samples and our prior definition from \Cref{eq:prior}, we have the following posterior distribution,

-taking the log and applying \Cref{eq:prior2} gives us the following objective:
+Taking the log and applying \Cref{eq:prior2} gives the objective:

-In practice, we introduce multipliers to each term as hyperparameters during optimization, drop the constant, and use means instead of sums, creating the following objective:

-where $K$ is the number of objects retrieved for the prior.
-This objective is used as the log of the target distribution, $\ln P(\bb w)$, in \Cref{eq:stein}, where we also adopt the original median kernel suggested in \cite{liu2016stein}.
+\rebut{where $K$ is the number of objects retrieved for the prior.
+For practical reasons, we introduce multipliers to each term as hyperparameters during optimization and use means instead of sums for the first two terms. } This objective is used as the log of the target distribution, $\ln P(\bb w)$, in \Cref{eq:stein}, where we also adopt the original median kernel suggested in~\cite{liu2016stein}.
 We also opt to use SVGD in a stochastic manner, where both the observed samples and query samples are mini-batched.

-From a non-probabilistic standpoint, one can interpret \Cref{eq:obj1} as the likelihood of the observed data, \Cref{eq:obj2} as the object shape prior, and \Cref{eq:obj3} as a regularization term.
+From a non-probabilistic standpoint, one can interpret \Cref{eq:obj1} as the likelihood of the observed data, \Cref{eq:obj2} as the object shape prior, and \Cref{eq:obj3} as regularization.